Turfjs/turf-www/README.md

 This will build docs to the `/docs` directory in this website.
 Docs _do not use Jekyll_: they're just static files once baked.

+### Structure

+This is all built with modules:

+* turf-www is the website and the part that generates docs from turf
+* turf-www **requires** turf so that it has code to generate documentation from

 ### Testing Documentation

 To test changes to docs without re-releasing modules: